kidist-amde/Convolutional-Neural-Networks-Step-by-Step/README.md

 ## Convolutional Neural Networks: Step by Step

 ###### In this notebook, I solve Course 4's first programming assignment of deep learning specialization(convolutional neural network with Andrew Ng).
-We use numpy to implement the functions from scratch.
+Using numpy to implement the functions from scratch.

 ## How do convolutional work?
 #### step_by_step implementation